agama-project/agama/README.md

     $ bundle install
     $ sudo bunle exec bin/yastd

-To check that everything `yastd` is working, you can use a tool like [busctl](https://www.freedesktop.org/wiki/Software/dbus/) (or [D-Feet](https://wiki.gnome.org/Apps/DFeet) if you prefer a graphical one:
+To check that `yastd` is working, you can use a tool like [busctl](https://www.freedesktop.org/wiki/Software/dbus/) (or [D-Feet](https://wiki.gnome.org/Apps/DFeet) if you prefer a graphical one: